serverless/serverless/docs/providers/aws/events/alb.md

 ```

 All advanced health check settings are optional.
 If any advanced health check settings are present, the target group's health check will be enabled.
+The target group's health check will use default values for any undefined settings.

 Read the [AWS target group health checks documentation](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/target-group-health-checks.html)
 for setting descriptions, constraints, and default values.

-Any health check settings not configured explicitly will fall back on CloudFormation's default behavior for creating
-a stack or applying a change set where these values are not present.